TodePond/Habitat/documentation/number.md

 ```

 ## `simplifyRatio(...numbers)`
-Simplify some numbers down to their smallest, while still keeping the same ratio between their sizes.
+Simplify some `numbers` down to their smallest, maintaining the ratio between their sizes.
 ```js
 simplifyRatio(3, 9, 6) //[1, 3, 2]
 ```